0

 Occupations and Workforce

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Warfield is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Warfield is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Warfield is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Warfield who work in sales jobs (38.46%), teaching (15.38%), and office and administrative support (7.69%).

 Also of interest is that Warfield has more people living here who work in computers and math than 95% of the places in the US.